 Cancer Cytogenomic Array-FFPE tissue assay detects DNA copy number gains (including amplification) and losses as well as regions of copy neutral loss of heterozygosity (CN-LOH).
 It is often useful in the diagnosis, classification, and prognostic evaluation of malignant tumors.
+This array has been validated in central nervous system lesions, and gonadal or extragonadal germ cell tumors (i(12p) assessment by Cancer Cytogenomic Array-FFPE Tissue).
 At least 30% malignant cells must be present in the sample submitted for Cancer Cytogenomic Array -FFPE tissue assay.

 Interpretive report provided.

 *Reference ranges may change over time.
 Please refer to the original patient report when evaluating results.

 Although Cancer Cytogenomic Array – FFPE tissue is a powerful diagnostic tool for the evaluation of chromosomal copy number changes, this assay will not detect balanced chromosomal aberrations, imbalance of regions not represented on the microarray, point mutations, small gains or losses below the resolution of the assay, or other types of mutations such as epigenetic changes.
 Although copy number changes present at 20% of cells can generally be detected using a SNP array, the quality of solid tumor specimens is very variable.
 Therefore, this test requires 30% or greater tumor burden in the specimen.
 Interpretation of Cancer Cytogenomic Array results can be complicated by the detection of constitutional changes that may or may not be related to the malignancy.
 This may warrant genetic testing of a peripheral blood sample, and referral to a clinical geneticist for further evaluation and counseling.